IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/simultaneous.md

 ## Data

-The data condition for this task is constrained condition.
-The list of allowed data can be found [here](constrainedData.md).
+The data condition for this task is "constrained with pretrained models".
+The list of allowed data and pretrained models can be found [here](https://iwslt.org/2023/multilingual#training-data).

 ## Evaluation